p10tyr/PrestoCoverage/README.md

 # PrestoCoverage
 ### The fast and free Visual Studio 2017 code coverage Extension.
 Best used with Coverlet.

-You should use the excellent Coverlet tool for .NET Core coverage reports Then you should install this extension to help you visualise which lines are covered in Visual Studio 2017
+* You should use the excellent Coverlet tool for .NET Core coverage reports.
+* Then you should install this extension to help you visualise which lines are covered in Visual Studio 2017

 ![image](https://user-images.githubusercontent.com/1249683/46355804-6e512200-c659-11e8-862b-205401d8b555.png)

 **Installation**

 https://marketplace.visualstudio.com/items?itemName=PiotrKula.prestocoverage

 1. Install the PrestoCoverage extension
 1. Run coverlet and save all results to `c:\coverlet\` (Check tips at the bottom)